PrakharChaturvedi/Obsidian/THE VAULT/Database Notes/ADBMS/Notes 2.md

 	    - Cost: b $r​$ (total blocks), average cost b $r$ /2 for key attributes.
 	2. **Binary Search (A2)**:
 	    - Used on ordered files for equality conditions.
-	    - Cost: O(log⁡b $r$)for finding the block, but may require reading multiple blocks for non-key attributes.
+	    - Cost: O(log⁡ b$r$)for finding the block, but may require reading multiple blocks for non-key attributes.

 ## Selections Using Indices
 - **Index Types**: